top of page

 When the bone cut is made and the fragment is removed, as with the example to the right, we create a space between the two remaining bone fragments.

-To keep the edges of the remaining bones from grinding together, the soft tissues surrounding the joint are placed between the bones, acting as a cushion.
+To keep the edges of the remaining bones from grinding together, the soft tissues surrounding the joint are placed between the bones, acting as a cushion and keeping the toe from shortening too much.

 There's no more arthritis blocking motion.
 The remaining bones are separated and cushioned.